 2. Barbell Bent-over Row

-You can use both overhand and underhand grip to do bent-over rows for maximum growth.
+You can use both overhand and underhand grip to hit your lats from different angles and improve your torso muscularity.

-- Put the appropriate weight into the barbell and grab with an overhand grip, hands slightly wider than your hip-width.
+- Put the appropriate weight into the barbell and grab it with an overhand grip, hands slightly wider than your hip width.

 - Slightly lean forward and keep your arms straight downward.